Jed Matz, CEO

 Contact Kristin: firstname.lastname@example.org

-Catherine is responsible for identifying and brokering northern Western Australian-focused research collaborations and RD&E ventures which align with the CRCNA’s strategic investment plan.
+Based in Broome, Lindy is responsible for identifying and brokering northern Western Australian-focused research collaborations and RD&E ventures which align with the CRCNA’s strategic investment plan

-Some of the projects Catherine currently manages for the CRCNA include the Tropical Rock Oyster project, the northern Australian beef sector situational analysis and the Kakadu Supply Chain projects.
+Some of the projects Lindy currently manages for the CRCNA include the Northern Australian Tropical Rock Oyster project,the Kakadu/Gubinge supply chain project and the Cherabin (freshwater prawn)aquaculture project in Broome.